-Trudeau to talk carbon tax, public safety with Manitoba premier on Day 2 of cabinet retreat | CBC News

-Trudeau to talk carbon tax, public safety with Manitoba premier on Day 2 of cabinet retreat

-Liberals stand tough on national carbon tax as western provinces like Manitoba call for 'flexibility'
+'We want the respect we deserve,' Pallister says of Manitoba's new climate change plan | CBC News

+"The same thing would hold true here in Manitoba if in fact the government determined that they wanted to implement a Manitoba-based price on pollution that met the federal benchmark," he said during a funding announcement event in Winnipeg.

+"They are certainly free to do that in the same way that British Columbia does it, in the same way that many other provinces do it."

-The Liberal cabinet retreat begins its second day in Winnipeg Monday with a meeting between Prime Minister Justin Trudeau and Manitoba Premier Brian Pallister to talk about public safety, flood protection and the thorny topic of the federal carbon tax.
+The Liberal cabinet retreat began its second day in Winnipeg Monday with the meeting between Trudeau and Pallister to talk about public safety, flood protection and the thorny topic of the federal carbon tax.

-Pallister has said he'll push the PM for some flexibility on the carbon tax the Liberal government imposed on Manitoba and other provinces that have refused to implement their own.

-The premier's office has told CBC News that among the top issues on the table Monday will be the federal carbon tax, which Manitoba opposes, and another made-in-Manitoba climate plan, which the province prefers.
+The location of the retreat in the Manitoba capital, considered the gateway to the West, is considered strategic for a government working to ease tensions with the West.

+"The outreach is good, it's noble, and I think the intention is real," Pallister said.
+"But you'll measure the effectiveness, as you should, by results.
+By achievements."

+Freeland said she has travelled to seven provinces so far, and plans to visit the others plus the territories soon.
+Her takeaway is that Canadians love Canada and have a great commitment to pulling together to keep Canada united at a time of global instability.

 The Liberals were shut out of Saskatchewan and Alberta in the Oct.
-21 federal election, largely due to dissatisfaction over the carbon tax and the lack of progress over a pipeline being built.
+21 federal election, largely due to voter dissatisfaction there over the carbon tax and the lack of progress over a pipeline being built.
 Trudeau has since promised to listen, reach out and address those concerns to calm the rising sentiment of western alienation.

 Yet the competing objectives of making climate change action a priority, while promoting a pipeline is proving to be a challenge.

-After delivering a briefing to cabinet Sunday, Ian Anderson, CEO of Trans Mountain Corporation, was asked by reporters how Canadians might feel about the government's apparently contradictory objectives.
+After delivering a briefing to cabinet Sunday, Ian Anderson, chief executive of Trans Mountain Corp., was asked by reporters how Canadians might feel about the government's apparently contradictory objectives.

 Anderson replied that while there must be action on climate change, measures are also needed to promote economic development and trade.